BaconatorNoVeg/STG-Android/README.md

 to play?
 Do you want to have a lot more fun when playing in parties?
 If you answered 'yes' to any of these questions, this is the app for you!

 Smite Team Generator is written completely in Java for the Android platform.
 It is an application that generates a team of random gods, each with random item builds, for the Hi-Rez Studios MOBA, Smite.
-Currently, there is no plans for an iOS release of the app, but that may change in the future.
+Currently, there are no plans for an iOS release of the app, but that may change in the future.

 ## Features
 - Generates a random team of 1 to 5 players